-- Interactive Media / Web Design
+- Web Design / Interactive Media

 The certificate program in computer graphics is designed to provide graphic and fine artists with the skills necessary to utilize the computer as a graphics tool, enabling them to incorporate computer graphics technology into their work.

-In order to receive Pratt's Certification Computer Graphics, students must complete foundation courses, core courses, and electives within your chosen career track: interactive media, electronic imaging and illustration, electronic publishing, computer animation and video, and computer-aided design and visualization.
+In order to receive Pratt's Certification in Computer Graphics, students must complete foundation courses, core courses, and electives within your chosen career track: interactive media, electronic imaging and illustration, electronic publishing, computer animation and video, and computer-aided design and visualization.

-- Students will receive a lettergrade in each course and must maintain a "C" average.
+- Students will receive a letter grade in each course and must maintain a "C" average.

 - Eighty percent attendance must be maintained in order to pass, as well.

 - Students with particular application requirements outside of these career tracks can select courses from different tracks as long as the foundation and certificate requirements are satisfied.